linuxmao-org/Mx44/README.md

 sudo make install
 ```

 should do the trick.
-The default is to install the binary in /usr/local/bin/ and to install the default patch file in /usr/local/share/Mx44.
+The default is to install the binary in `/usr/local/bin/` and to install the default patch file in `/usr/local/share/Mx44`.

 Commandline options
 -------------------

-To see all available command line options use the --help option.
+To see all available command line options use the `--help` option.
 Options are described below.